jucax/meme-generator-project/Readme.md

-cContains all the files for a meme generator tthat allowed me to practice the basic contcents.
+Contains all the files for a meme generator tthat allowed me to practice the basic contcents.